January 28, 2025 by Natasa Djalovic

 What Are the Risks of Unarchived iMessage Conversations?

-• Non-compliance penalties — Regulatory bodies like FINRA, HIPAA, and the SEC impose strict fines and sanctions for failure to retain electronic communications.
+• Non-compliance penalties — Regulatory bodies like FINRA and the SEC impose strict fines and sanctions for failure to retain electronic communications.
 For this reason, unarchived iMessages can lead to costly audits, fines, or even lawsuits.
+In March 2023, FINRA fined Deloitte Corporate Finance (DCF) $200,000 for failing to retain business-related iMessages between 2017 and 2022.
+The firm had attempted to block iMessage on company-issued devices, but technical failures and a lack of oversight resulted in nearly 676,000 unarchived messages, leading to a significant compliance violation.

 • Data loss — Without proper archiving, critical business-related iMessage data can be lost due to employee turnover, device malfunctions, or accidental deletions.